-Directed by two Nitro Circus team members, Gregg Godfrey and Jeremy Rawle, the movie starts out with opposing tones: Pastrana earnestly tries to explain the significance of his group, claiming that they aren't deterred by the impossible.
+Directed by two Nitro Circus team members, Gregg Godfrey and Jeremy Rawle, the movie's a bit confusing at the outset because of opposing tones.
+Pastrana earnestly tries to explain the significance of his group, claiming that they aren't deterred by the impossible.
 Then, in the next moment, the group members are introduced, accompanied by teasing and ridicule.
 As the movie unspools, the group members tease one another constantly, and it's difficult for newcomers to get to know them -- or care much about them.

 The stunts are mostly effective when they go wrong, coaxing feelings of empathy for pain and human suffering.
 But otherwise, they're not particularly thrilling.
 Comparisons to the Jackass series are obvious, especially when Johnny Knoxville and Jeff Tremaine make appearances.
 Though not brilliant, the Jackass stunts are at least outrageous and disgusting, eliciting much stronger reactions.
 NITRO CIRCUS: THE MOVIE is equally dumb, and much duller to boot.

 Families can talk about stunts.
 Movies like Nitro Circus highlight stunts that -- unlike those in blockbuster action films -- seem to involve neither planning nor safety.
 Which looks more exciting?
 Why?
 Which seem more "real" or more dangerous?
 Why do you think people choose to perform these kinds of stunts?